Radhika-789/TrustDNA/README.md

 - `src/index.css` & `src/App.jsx`: Core setup and routing logic.
 - `public/`: Static assets like images or placeholder files (e.g., sample APKs).

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to coordinate with the team and submit Pull Requests.

 ## 📄 License

 This project is open-source and available for the hackathon team!